-About two weeks ago I went to Miami Beach, Florida for a short two day meeting with a company that we do business with.
-There was about 20 of us at the meeting, and it was the type of meeting that included spouses at the dinners.
+About two weeks ago I went to Miami Beach, Florida for a short two-day meeting with a company that we do business with.
+There were about 20 of us at the meeting, and it was the type of meeting that included spouses at the dinners.
 Most people came with their spouses.

 When I arrived at the resort I quickly headed to the massage I had scheduled.
-Following the massage I went to spend some time in the steam room.
-Soon, a man who looked familiar came in to the steam room but I didn’t have on my glasses.
+Following the massage, I went to spend some time in the steam room.
+Soon, a man who looked familiar came into the steam room but I didn’t have on my glasses.
 “It’s me, Alex”, he said.
-One of the vendors partners that we all came to Miami to meet with.
+One of the vendor partners that we all came to Miami to meet with.
 He and I chatted and then went off to shower and dress.
 When we left the locker room to check out from our massages, there was a strikingly elegant woman testing out different perfume scents.
 It turned out that Alex knew her.
 He chatted with the woman for a moment but never introduced me.
-I assumed she was one of the spouses attending the meeting, but was surprised at the lack of an introduction.
+I assumed she was one of the spouses attending the meeting but was surprised at the lack of an introduction.

 The next day, at a break in the meeting I walked over to Lee Ann.
 Since I was sure that she was gay, I was hoping to find a way to come out to her.
 While I had met Lee Ann’s partner or spouse the night before at dinner, at that moment the relationship between Lee Ann and her significant other was not really clear to me.
 I thought I saw a wedding ring on Lee Ann’s ring finger but did not want to ask and be wrong.